 San Francisco Landmarks – The Islands

 Alcatraz – This island has served as a military fort (1850s), the site of the first west coast lighthouse (since replaced by the current lighthouse) and the birthplace of the Native American “Red Power” movement (1969-71), but “The Rock” is best remembered as the former federal prison that once incarcerated gangster Al Capone.
 The island also features gardens, tide pools, bird colonies and spectacular bay views.
-It is open every day of the year except Christmas and New Year’s Day. (parksconservancy.org/visit/alcatraz/)
+It’s accessible by ferry and open every day of the year except Christmas and New Year’s Day. (parksconservancy.org/visit/alcatraz/)

 The Farallon Islands – This pristine biological treasure-trove archipelago is about 27 miles away from The City and is a National Wildlife Refuge.
 Its 211 acres of rocks, towering to 350 feet on the southern island, are sometimes referred to as “California Galapagos” because of their ecological significance.
 While the islands are not open to public access, wildlife can be observed, studied and photographed at a distance from boats, and whale watching and saltwater fishing is offered in nearby waters. (farallones.org)